-- 1. Turn off the server.
+- 1. Power off the server.

-- 2. Ensure that the server is cabled correctly.
+- 2. Make sure that the server is cabled correctly.

 - 3. Remove or disconnect the following devices, one at a time, until you find the failure.
-Turn on and configure the server each time you remove or disconnect a device.
+Power on and configure the server each time you remove or disconnect a device.

-- Any external devices
+- Any external devices,

-- Surge-suppressor device (on the server)
+- Surge-suppressor device (on the server).

-- Printer, mouse, and non-Lenovo devices
+- Printer, mouse, and non-Lenovo devices,

-- Each adapter
+- Each adapter.

-- Storage drives
+- Hard disk drives.

-- DIMMs until you reach the minimum configuration that is supported for the server
+- DIMMs until you reach the minimum configuration that is supported for the server.

-Note: For minimal configuration for debugging, see "Specifications" on page 2
+Note: For minimal configuration for debugging, see "Specifications" on page 2.

-4. Turn on the server.
+Power on the server.